aryehof/dart-eventnotifier/README.md

-## EventNotifier
+# EventNotifier

 Broadcasts named events to interested subscribers.
 When an event occurs, a method (callback) associated with the subscriber is executed.

+EventNotifier is an implementation of the observer pattern, providing the ability to publish events, and subscribe to them elsewhere.
+Such implementations are sometimes called an 'Event Broker' or 'Event Bus'.

-This is primarily intended to be mixed-in with a domain model to support change notifications.
+This is primarily intended to be mixed-in with a problem domain model to support change notifications.

+There are no non-development dependencies on other packages.

 ## Usage